UCaNLabUMB/Testbed_Controller/Documentation/Config_Control_Net.md

 * type `sudo raspi-config` to bring up a configuration menu for the Pi
 * Select "Interface Options" and then select "VNC Option" and then select "Yes"
   - The raspi-config menu will disappear momentarily.
 Once it comes back it will tell you that VNC Server has been enabled.
 Select OK, and then scroll right to select "Finish" and close the raspi-config menu.
-* In the terminal, type "sudo reboot" to reboot the Pi and start the VNC server.
+* In the terminal, type `sudo reboot` to reboot the Pi and start the VNC server.
-  - Make sure that you are still seeing the Pi's terminal!
-If you have closed the SSH connection already, you will reboot the TC.
+  - Make sure that you are still seeing the Pi's terminal before entering the reboot command!
+  - If you have already closed the SSH connection, `sudo reboot` will reboot the TC.

 After VNC is enabled on the RPi nodes, you can install the viewer on the TC.
 You can find the VNC Viewer software at the link below.
 If running Ubuntu Linux on your TC, you can download the .deb file.
 * Download from [www.realvnc.com/en/connect/download/viewer](www.realvnc.com/en/connect/download/viewer)